Country music legend Naomi Judd, one half of The Judds, dies age 76 - KTVZ

 “We are navigating profound grief and know that as we loved her, she was loved by her public,” the statement added.
 “We are in unknown territory.”

-Naomi and her daughter, Wynonna, began singing together as a professional act in the early 1980s, eventually producing a string of major hits, including “Mama He’s Crazy” and “Love Can Build a Bridge.”
+Naomi and her daughter, Wynonna, began singing together as a professional act in the early 1980s, eventually producing a string of major hits, including “Mama He’s Crazy” and “Love Can Build a Bridge,” and selling more than 20 million records.

+Younger daughter Ashley Judd later became a celebrity in her own right as an actress.

+Over the course of seven years, The Judds won five Grammys and had 14 No. 1 singles, according to the Country Music Hall of Fame.

 They performed together publicly for the first time in years earlier this month at the CMT Music Awards.